- The 2019 Coronavirus had its first cases in Wuhan, China and has since become a major concern.

 As for schools and universities, some have closed.
 Others have switched to online for the rest of the semester.
 Others still have cancelled field trips and are considering limiting other after-school activities.
 Some places have started enforcing limits on gatherings, banning certain group sizes to prevent the spread of the disease.

-The following events and changes have occurred due to the COVID-19 outbreak:
+The following events and changes, just to name a few, have occurred due to the COVID-19 outbreak:

 - Mobile World Congress: cancelled